German Jesuit, Key Influence on ‘Synodal Path,’ Resigns Position

 Father Lagendörfer, who was also a board member of the Weltbild group, survived the scandal after VDD staff expressed their “full confidence” in him, but VDD’s chairman, Klaus Donaubauer, resigned.

 On day-to-day matters, the German Jesuit worked closely with the bishops’ spokesman, Matthias Kopp, who served as Father Langendörfer’s apprentice.
 The two of them have run media in the Church in Germany in a “very subtle and political way, hidden behind the scenes,” a source close to the Church in Germany told the Register.
-According to the source, Father Langendörfer had particular control over the Church in Germany’s online news portal, Katholisch.de.
+According to the source, Father Langendörfer had particular control over the German Church’s news website, Katholisch.de.